woocommerce/houston/README.md

 ### Version 1.0.1
 * No longer enqueueing default p2 iphone css and scripts
 * Fixed comment edit buttons
+* Only add the search bar to the primary custom menu

 ### Version 1.0.0
 * Initial Realease!